open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

 We provide a general inspection framework, that takes the dimensions of the wind turbine as input, and provides the optimal attitude rate and thrust command to the drone to acheive time optimal coverage.

+The approach is modular, where the global plan for inspecting is provided through a time optimal graph based path planner.
+The output of the path planner is sequentially input to a novel NMPC with visual tracking costs, that allows the drone to acheive optimal pose relative to the surface for best heading, incidence angle and distance from the surface.

 **Installation instructions:**

  Install [Ubuntu 18.04](https://releases.ubuntu.com/18.04/)  and [ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)